Open: Tours that have availability and are open to the general public

-From the ancient city walls of York, a living history book spanning from the time of the Romans, The Viking invasion and its Victorian heyday; to the Lake District, an endless inspiration for the Romantic poets; here is an adventure in Northern England that takes you behind the usual tourist façade.
-We meander past ruined abbeys, country mansions, and breathtaking scenery, traversing form one side of the country to the other.
+From the ancient city walls of York to the Lake District; here is an adventure in Northern England that takes you behind the usual tourist facade.
+We meander past ruined abbeys, country mansions, and breathtaking scenery, traversing from one side of the country to the other.
 We will take in several literary locales including Wordsworth’s Dove Cottage and Beatrix Potter’s charming cottage and understand why other Lakeland poets (Coleridge, Southey, et al.) decided to make this area their home.
 From Castle Howard, immediately recognizable from the BBC television series, Brideshead Revisited, to Fountains Abbey, Britain’s largest and most beautiful monastic ruin, this trip promises to take you back in time exploring the wonderful Treasure Houses of Northern England.

 The southwest peninsula of England, made up of the counties of Cornwall, Devon, and Somerset, is known as “The West Country.”
 It is an ancient land, rife with myth and legend, and staunchly independent from the “mainland” of England.
 Washed by the warming currents of the Gulf Stream, the peninsula enjoys its own microclimate enjoyed by many during the summer season.
 From the Vale of Avalon and Arthur’s (alleged) grave site in the ruins of Glastonbury Abbey to his birthplace in Tintagel, the Arthurian legends will keep cropping up on our travels through this beautiful part of England.
 Our journey takes us along coastal routes with historic ports, we will have time enough to enjoy a Devon cream tea while taking in these crystal clear seas and landscapes rife with heather and gorse.